 How Foster + Bloom Supports International Surrogacy Clients

 With over 185 years of combined experience, our team has a deep understanding of the mechanics of assisted reproduction law.
-We know you aren’t just looking for someone to file paperwork; you want a partner who understands the deep emotional significance of your path.
+We know you aren’t just looking for someone to file legal documents; you want a partner who understands the deep emotional significance of your path.
 Our support includes:

-• Providing Technical Expertise: Our team manages the requirements of bringing a child into the U.S. and handles the domestication of foreign orders.
+- Providing Technical Expertise: Our team navigates the requirements of bringing a child into the U.S. and guides the domestication of foreign orders.

-• Leveraging Our Multijurisdictional Reach: We utilize our licenses in New Jersey and twelve other jurisdictions to manage complex international paths.
+- Leveraging Our Multijurisdictional Reach: We utilize our licenses in New Jersey and twelve other jurisdictions to support complex international paths.

 The International Surrogacy Process, Step by Step